olawuwo/EPL-2017-2018/questions_and_queries.md

 |---------------|
 | 380           |

 Query returned 380.
-That means, a total of 380 matches was played in the 2017/2018.
+Meaning, a total of 380 matches was played in the 2017/2018.

 ### 2. Count all the matches involved “Manchester United FC” in the 2017/2018 season.
 ```sql